 Mountain Standard Time is seven hours behind the Universal Time, Coordinated (UTC) during Standard Time and eight behind during DST, but Phoenix remains seven hours behind because UTC doesn't adjust for Daylight Saving Time.
-Other states included in the MST zone are Colorado, Montana, New Mexico, Utah, and Wyoming, and parts of Idaho, Kansas, Nebraska, North Dakota, Oregon, South Dakota and Texas also fall within this zone.
+Other states included in the MST zone are Colorado, Montana, New Mexico, Utah, Wyoming, and parts of Idaho, Kansas, Nebraska, North Dakota, Oregon, South Dakota, and Texas.

 Whether you're visiting Phoenix or Flagstaff, knowing how you'll need to reset your watch when you arrive in Arizona will help you stay on time during your trip.
 However, keep in mind that if you're visiting the southern Navajo Nation, it does observe Daylight Savings Time.

 Why Arizona Doesn't Observe DST

 Although Daylight Saving Time was established by federal law in 1966 with the passage of the Uniform Time Act, a state or area may choose not to observe it.
 However, it must always observe DST at the same time as the rest of the United States if it does choose to observe this time change.

 The Arizona State Legislature voted to not adhere to the new legislation in 1968 largely due to costs associated with cooling homes in the evenings after work.
 Since Arizona typically reaches triple-digit temperatures most of the summer, the resulting "extra hour of daylight" only served to increase costs of air conditioning since families would be spending more hours of sweltering daytime heat at home.